 EC Media has a tie-up with Ingram, a US-based digital aggregator or warehouse, and has access to at least 100,000 titles from various publishers.
 It has tied up with publishers including Penguin, Roli and Oxford University Press to upload titles on Wink’s portal.
 It has also independently tied up with Permanent Black, a New Delhi-based publishing company, for four of its titles.

 These include A Princely Impostor?
 The Strange and Universal History of the Kumar of Bhawal by Partha Chatterjee and Finding Forgotten Cities: How the Indus Civilization was Discovered by Nayanjot Lahiri.
 EC Media will sell the titles at a 25% discount to the market price and 50% of each sale will go to Permanent Black.

-In India adoption of eBook trend is picking up slowly but surely it’s going to stay here for long.
-However, Unlike many other countries i.e. U.S. & U.K., Indians never were found of reading in mass.
-Technology diversion and mobility has driven the market towards acceptance of eBooks in last couple of years which made companies to focus on such mobile devices which stands middle of mobile & laptops.
+In India adoption of the eBook trend is picking up slowly but surely it’s going to stay here for long.
+However, Unlike many other countries i.e. U.S. & U.K., Indians never were fond of reading in mass.
+Technology diversion and mobility has driven the market towards acceptance of eBooks in the last couple of years which made companies to focus on such mobile devices which stand middle of mobile & laptops.

 - Touch Screen with full QWERTY keyboard

 - 16 level gray scale with six and nine inches screen

 - 800 x 600 resolution for basic model & 1024 x 768 pixel resolution for advanced model